ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 ```Powershell
 Remove-DscConfigurationDocument -stage current
 ```
-8. Repeat the process for other DSC scripts to be ran and have no overlapping configuration
+8. Repeat the process for other DSC scripts, each can be ran without overlapping configuration

 ## Microsoft 365 Desired State Configuration auditing procedure